SlackBuffer/blockchain-web/Golang/TGPL.md

 - Slices are not comparable, so we cannot use `==` to test whether 2 slices contain the same elements
   - Two reasons
     1. The elements of a slice are indirect, making it possible for a slice to **[ ] contain itself**.
 This makes deep equivalence problematic: not simple, not efficient, not obvious
-    2. Because slice elements are indirect, a fixed slice value may contain different elements
+    2. Because slice elements are indirect, **a fixed slice value may contain different elements**
-       - Because a hash table such as Go’s **`map` type makes only shallow copies of its keys**, it requires that equality for each key remain the same throughout the lifetime of the hash table.
+       - Because a hash table such as Go’s **`map` type makes only shallow copies of its keys**, it requires that equality for each key remains the **same** throughout the lifetime of the hash table.
 Deep equivalence would thus make slices unsuitable for use as map keys
        - For reference types like pointers and channels, the `==` operator tests reference identity, that is, whether the two entities refer to the same thing.
-An analogous "shallow" equality test for slices could be useful, and it would solve the problem with maps, but the inconsistent treatment of slices and arrays by the `==` operator would be confusing.
+An analogous "shallow" equality test for slices could be useful, and it would solve the problem with maps, but the **inconsistent** treatment of slices and arrays by the `==` operator would be confusing.
 The safest choice is to disallow slice comparisons altogether
   - The only legal slice comparison is against `nil`
   - The standard library provides the highly optimized `bytes.Equal` function for comparing two slices of bytes (`[]byte`)